hidglobal/digitalpersona-access-management-services/docs/wsms.md

 ## Ticket class

 The result of a successful authentication is a ticket.
 The format of the ticket is a JSON Web Token (JWT).
-Additional details about JWT are provided in the topic “JSON Web Token (JWT)” <mark style="color:Red;">on page 71</mark>.
+Additional details about JWT are provided in the topic [JSON Web Token (JWT](was.html#jasxon-web-token-jwt).

 ~~~ public class Ticket
 	{